gcclinux/fullstacklearning/TEACHING.md

 ### API Simplified
 ![API Simplified](notes/api-simplified.png)

-[Intro Music] So far, we built our frontend application, and it talks directly to Unsplash API, and before starting development of our own API service using Python Flask, let me take some time and explain you API
+So far, we built our frontend application, and it talks directly to Unsplash API, and before starting development of our own API service using Python Flask, let me take some time and explain you API

 concepts in greater details.
 Before, I didn't want to spend much time on that, because I wanted to create the first version of application as fast as possible.
 But now it's a very good time to make a paise in our development process, and talk about such concepts as REST API, request- response, REST API methods,